petercorke/robotics-toolbox-python/README.md

   * code that is mature and provides a point of comparison for other implementations of the same algorithms;
   * routines which are generally written in a straightforward manner which allows for easy understanding, perhaps at the expense of computational efficiency.
-  * source code which can read understanding and teaching.
+  * source code which can be read for learning and teaching.

 ## Code Example